-The Ballarat Avenue at 22 kilometres is the longest Avenue of Honour in Australia and one of the earliest known memorial avenues to have been planted in Victoria.
+The Ballarat Avenue of Honour, at 22 kilometres, is the longest Avenue of Honour in Australia and one of the earliest known memorial avenues to have been planted in Victoria.
 It represents an egalitarian approach to the commemoration of service personnel where service rank was not a consideration.

-The Avenue of Honour began in May 1917 when Mrs ‘Tillie’ Thomson, a Director of the local textile company E. Lucas & Co, began implementing the idea that trees should be planted in honour of the brave service men and women from Ballarat that enlisted their services in the First Australian Imperial Forces for World War One.
-This idea was enthusiastically taken up by the employees of the company, and within a month approximately 500 staff, who became known locally as the ‘Lucas Girls’ began planting the Avenue along the Ballarat-Burrumbeet Road.
+The Ballarat Avenue of Honour journey began in May 1917 when Mrs ‘Tillie’ Thomson, a Director of the local textile company E. Lucas & Co, began implementing the idea that trees should be planted in honour of the brave servicemen and women from Ballarat who enlisted their services in the First Australian Imperial Forces for World War I. This idea was enthusiastically taken up by the employees of the company, and within a month, approximately 500 staff (who became known locally as the ‘Lucas Girls’) began planting the Avenue along the Ballarat-Burrumbeet Road.

 Ballarat saw itself as an exemplar of the global movement originating in the mid 1800s to bring nature into cities in the form of parks, avenues and boulevards.
 Australians, and in particular Victorians, embraced the idea of planting Avenues of Honour more enthusiastically than any other country in the world.
-A National Survey of War Memorials in 1920-21 indicates that at least 121 Avenues of Honour were planted throughout Australia in response to the First World War.
-Of these 92 were in Victoria, the majority occurring in the Central Highlands Region.
+A National Survey of War Memorials in 1920-21 indicates that at least 121 Avenues of Honour were planted throughout Australia in response to World War I - of these 92 were in Victoria, the majority occurring in the Central Highlands Region.

 Established amidst much interest and enthusiasm, the Ballarat Avenue of Honour was grand in conception and form, and no other Avenue involved so many people or fundraising activities, cost so much, or consisted of so many trees.